 - Start placing a component (e.g., a door or column).

-- Right-click > Snap Overrides > Select Snap Mid Between 2 Points.
+- Right-click > Snap Overrides > Select Snap Mid Between 2 Points (or use the shortcut S2).

 - Click the first point.